-Boyne Dental & Implant Clinic seek your consent to obtain and process personal data for the purpose of providing you with dental treatment safely and to the highest standards.
+Boyne Dental ask for your consent to obtain and process personal data for the purpose of providing you with dental treatment safely and to the highest standards.
 This Statement is your guide to the principles of privacy and confidentiality which govern our collection, use, storage, disclosure and destruction of your personal data in this practice.

 The data compliance officer in this practice is Carol Murnaghan